qtumproject/qtumbook/part2/erc20-token.md

 solar prefund zeppelin-solidity/contracts/token/CappedToken.sol 1 20
 ```

-Wait for the transaction to confirm, then you can check if the UXTOs had been created:
+Wait for the transaction to confirm, then you can check if the UTXOs had been created:

 ```
 qcli listunspent 0 10 '["qdgznat81MfTHZUrQrLZDZteAx212X4Wjj"]'